What is a spousal bypass trust?

 For more complex family circumstances where a simple nomination or expression of wish cannot achieve the desired outcome or if a payment may cause IHT issues if it is paid direct to a beneficiary.

 Some pension plans such as Section 32 plans or retirement annuity contracts may not be written under trust.
-As spousal bypass trust can be used to make sure any lump sum death benefits do not fall into the individual’s estate.
+A spousal bypass trust can be used to make sure any lump sum death benefits do not fall into the individual’s estate.

 When could a spousal bypass trust be used?